• Low Admin Fees

 Combine your accounts into a top long-term performing super fund

-As at 30 June 2023, around 4 million Australians had more than one super account6.
+Around 4 million Australians have more than one super account6.
 And if you’ve changed jobs in the past, chances are you’re one of them.
 Not only can multiple accounts be difficult to manage, it can also mean multiple sets of fees eating away at your balance.
-But it's easy to consolidate7 with a low admin fee1, top long-term performing2 fund that can help you make the most of your savings.
+But it's easy to consolidate7 to a fund with low admin fees1 and a history of strong, long-term performance2 that can help you make the most of your savings.
 Ready to consolidate?
 Find out how.

 HOW TO CONSOLIDATE